This post was originally published in October 2024. Last updated: October 2025.

 If you don’t have a garage and want to add one to your property, it’s important to note that the cost to build a garage varies significantly depending on size, location, the materials you choose to build with, and whether you want a bare-bones structure or a fully finished space.

-In this blog post, we’ll cover some of the factors that affect the total cost of building a garage and how much you can expect to pay per square foot for a one-, two-, and three-car garage.
+In this post, we’ll cover the main factors that affect the total cost of building a garage and how much you can expect to pay per square foot for one-, two-, and three-car garages in 2026.

 What Pricing Factors Should I Consider When Building a Garage?

-Several factors affect the total cost per square foot to build a garage, including:
+There are several factors that affect the total cost per square foot to build a garage, including:

 -